What Is a NACA Mortgage?

 - Housing ratio: Borrowers’ mortgage payments may not exceed 33% of their gross income (and can go up to 35% in high-cost-of-living areas).

-- Debt ratio: Borrowers’ total debt payments, including the mortgage, may not exceed 40% of their gross income (and can rise to 43% in high-cost areas).
+- Debt ratio: Borrowers’ total debt payments, including their mortgage, may not exceed 40% of their gross income (and can rise to 43% in high-cost areas).

 Loan limits

-NACA home price limits don’t exceed conforming loan limits — the maximum mortgage amounts allowed by federal regulations.
+NACA home price limits aren’t the same as national conforming loan limits, the maximum allowable mortgage amounts according to rules set by the Federal Housing Finance Agency (FHFA).
 In some cases, NACA purchase price limits may be lower than the current conforming loan limits.

 Eligible properties